You Can Sit Next to the Bride of Frankenstein in CityWalk’s New VR Experience

 Rich checks a new virtual reality experience that takes place in a car!

-When I was a kid we’d play games like I spy in the back seat of the car, then DVD entertainment systems and smart phones revolutionized things a bit, but now get ready for a new way to be entertained on road trips: virtual reality in the car.
+A company named holoride is working on making road trips more entertaining with adventures you experience while a passenger in a car.

-Recently, I headed to Universal CityWalk to try out the new Bride of Frankenstein VR experience.
+To try it out, I headed to Universal CityWalk for a Bride of Frankenstein VR experience.

 Follow KTLA Tech Reporter Rich DeMuro on Instagram, Facebook, Podcast, Newsletter & Twitter